miladbehrooz/Milad_Behrooz/README.md

 - Built a movie recommender app with Flask - user can select favorites movies.
 When user rate selected movies, 5 movies based on NMF algorithm  are recommended

 # [Project 3: A Dockerized Data Pipeline for Sentiment Analysis on tweets](https://github.com/miladbehrooz/Dockerized_Data_Pipeline)
-There are 5 steps in data pipeline:
+A data pipeline with Docker to perform Sentiment Analysis on tweets and post it on a slack channel via a bot There are 5 steps in data pipeline:
 - Extract tweets with [Tweepy API](https://docs.tweepy.org/en/stable/index.html)
 - Load the tweets in a MongoDB